The Patriot Post® · Antifa v. Alt-Right in Charlottesville — and America

 Fortunately, Bannon has resigned in order not to further distract Trump’s agenda.

 The “progressive” use of violence to force the removal of historical monuments from public spaces should concern Americans of all political stripes.
-This extremely dangerous trend by Leftists, like those sitting on the city council of historical hub Charlottesville, smacks of socialist Soviet “airbrushing” and the Maoist “Cultural Revolution.”
+The Left’s aggressive “historic cleansing” campaign, supported by those sitting on the city council of historic Charlottesville, is a moronic but dangerous identity politics trend, which undermines knowledge and truth.
+It is tantamount to the socialist Soviet practice of “airbrushing,” the socialist NAZI practice of book burning, and the Maoist “Cultural Revolution” purges.

 Longtime friend of The Patriot Post, distinguished George Mason University professor Walter Williams, has issued erudite warnings about the consequences of historical ignorance here and here, including the removal of historic markers to Confederate generals and the rewriting of American history.